The Glenn Miller Story

-The Glenn Miller Story is a 1954 American biographical film about the eponymous American band-leader, directed by Anthony Mann and starring James Stewart in their second non-western collaboration.
+The Glenn Miller Story is a 1954 American biographical film about the American trombonist and bandleader Glenn Miller, directed by Anthony Mann.
+It stars James Stewart as Miller (in his second non-western collaboration with Mann), alongside June Allyson.
+The film was released in February 1954 and was nominated for three Academy Awards, winning for Best Sound Recording.

 Plot

-The film follows big band leader Glenn Miller (1904–1944) (James Stewart) from his early days in the music business in 1929 through to his 1944 death when the airplane he was flying in was lost over the English Channel during World War II.
-Prominent placement in the film is given to Miller's courtship and marriage to Helen Burger (June Allyson), and various cameos by actual musicians who were colleagues of Miller.
+The film follows big band leader Glenn Miller (1904–1944) from his early days in the music business in 1929 through to his 1944 death when the airplane he was flying in was lost over the English Channel during World War II.
+Prominent placement in the film is given to Miller's courtship and marriage to Helen Burger, and various cameos by actual musicians who were colleagues of Miller.

 Several turning points in Miller's career are depicted with varying degrees of accuracy, including: the success of an early jazz band arrangement; his departure from the Broadway pit and sideman work to front a band of his own; the failure of his first band on the road; and the subsequent re-forming of his successful big band and the establishment of the "Miller Sound" as typified by "Moonlight Serenade".
 Also depicted is Miller's international success touring his band in support of the Allies in World War II.

+Historical accuracy

 There are several anachronisms in the picture.
 When the military band led by Miller is playing in front of General "Hap" Arnold, a B-29 bomber is in the background.
 The marching troops are desegregated, which did not occur until 1948.
 Scenes ostensibly shot in England are clearly staged in the U.S., as witness the presence of RCA Type 44 microphones during a BBC broadcast.
-In reality, the BBC could not afford them and commissioned its own, cheaper version.
+In reality, the BBC could not afford them and designed and built its own, cheaper version.

 In addition, several key plot points are either highly fictionalized from actual events or were invented for the film: